Skip to main content

 The gonads, the ovaries in females and testes in males, are the final component of the HPG axis.
 They are the direct targets of FSH and LH and are responsible for two critical functions ∞ producing mature gametes (eggs or sperm) and manufacturing their own hormones.

 In the female cycle, the growing follicles in the ovaries, stimulated by FSH, produce estrogen.
-As the follicles grow larger, rise.
+As the follicles grow larger, estrogen levels rise.
 This rising estrogen serves multiple purposes.
 It prepares the uterine lining for a potential pregnancy and, importantly, it sends a signal back to the hypothalamus and pituitary gland.

 This is the “feedback” part of the feedback loop.
 For most of the cycle, high estrogen levels tell the pituitary to slow down its production of FSH.
-This is a mechanism that prevents the over-recruitment of follicles.
+This is a negative feedback mechanism that prevents the over-recruitment of follicles.
 However, once estrogen reaches a very high peak, its effect on the pituitary flips.

 This high concentration signals that a follicle is mature and ready, which prompts the massive LH surge that triggers ovulation.
 After ovulation, the corpus luteum produces progesterone, which stabilizes the uterine lining and also signals back to the brain, suppressing both FSH and LH release for the remainder of the cycle unless pregnancy occurs.